 VA Appraisals:

-- VA appraiser must be assigned through VA’s automated system called TAS
+- VA appraiser must be assigned through the VA’s automated system called TAS.

-- VA appraisers must follow VA’s minimum property standards
+- VA appraisers must follow the VA’s minimum property standards.

 Improvements to VA appraisals: